Th0rgrlm/Xylophone/README.md

 Xylophone can't play notes simultaneously.
 There is an audible delay of a few ms.

-EEPROM page size is tiny
+EEPROM page size is tiny (8 bytes).

 ## How to use
 Connect xylophone to pins 3-10 and to ground, after this, the logical zero will be sent to pin A0 and by that the programming code will be initialized.
 Next the data will be uploaded to the EEPROM memory via the PC app.
 After a successful upload, the program for playing the xylophone will begin.
 The display will show the currently played note and you will be able to listen to its beautiful sound.

 add info how to use parser and how to prepare and export notes

 ## Short video